-Housing costs are the largest expense for most Americans.
 Financial advisors typically suggest dedicating 25% of your monthly budget to housing, but the average American spends roughly 33% of their budget on housing costs, according to the Bureau of Labor Statistics.
-That means that many Americans are spending more than the suggested amount.
+That means that many Americans are spending more than the suggested amount, further emphasizing the impact of the persistent rise in home prices.

 If you’re in the market for a home, there are steps you can take right now to ensure your mortgage payments are low when you make your home purchase.